andrewlee94/idaes-pse/docs/user_guide/modeling_extensions/surrogate/index.rst

 Python-based Surrogate Modeling Objects (PySMO) is a framework for general-purpose surrogate modeling techniques, integrated with the Pyomo mathematical optimization framework (on which IDAES is also based).

+The associated visualization module contains a number of methods to assess surrogate model results, independent of the choice of surrogate model training method.
+The main plotting methods rely soley on built-in Python functions as well as some basic dependencies (numpy, matplotlib and itertools).